-Client Credentials Management service (CCM) is intended for authentication of clients.
+Client Credentials Management service (CCM) serves for the authentication of clients.
+CCM supports:

 CCM provides REST APIs to manage client credentials and their states.
 CCM maintains a credentials state machine summarized in the following diagram.

 Credentials can be in one of the following states:

 - Inactive is the initial state for newly provisioned credentials that has not been used to authenticate a client.